-Brandon recreated our favorite brussels sprouts, from one of our favorite restaurants, so we don’t have to spend $70 to enjoy them!
-They’re so flavorful and so so addicting!
+The best Crispy Asian Brussels Sprouts that are sweet, spicy, savory and oh so addicting!
+Brandon recreated our favorite brussels sprouts, from one of our favorite restaurants, so we don’t have to spend $70 to enjoy them.
+They’re amazing!!

 And now for another installment of, “Wow, that dish just blew my mind so now I’m going to spend all weekend figuring out how to recreate it so I don’t have to pay $70 for Brussels sprouts.” $70 Brussels sprouts you ask?
 The Brussels were only $10 but we had to pay a sitter to “watch” our sleeping boys $60 so we could leave the house to enjoy this tasty side dish.
 Now you’re starting to get me.
 Not only do I like to spend my weekends in the kitchen, I also like saving money on non-food related items in order to spend even more money on anything and everything food.
 “Why yes Maegan, of course we need a meat grinder, pasta maker and sous vide.” 🙂